Dick Celeste: Governor of Ohio (1983–1991)

-In 1982, Celeste defeated Attorney General William J. Brown and former Cincinnati Mayor Jerry Springer in the primary, and then the Republican candidate Clarence J. "Bud" Brown Jr., to become governor of Ohio.
-In 1986, Celeste was re-elected, defeating the Republican candidate, former governor James Rhodes who had served four prior terms (1962–70 and 1974–82).
-Thus Celeste served as governor of Ohio from 1983 to 1991.
-In 1988 he served as the Chairman of the Midwestern Governors Association.
+In the 1982 Ohio gubernatorial election, Celeste defeated Attorney General William J. Brown and former Cincinnati Mayor Jerry Springer in the Democratic primary, and then the Republican candidate Clarence J. "Bud" Brown Jr. to become governor of Ohio.
+Celeste was re-elected in the 1986 Ohio gubernatorial election, defeating Republican candidate and former governor Jim Rhodes.
+In 1988, he served as the Chairman of the Midwestern Governors Association.

 As governor, Celeste increased support for human services, mental health & addiction recovery services, funding for education and children services including providing onsite daycare for state employees.
 Before the Celeste era, Ohio ranked near the bottom among states in funding for these programs.
 Celeste and the Democratic-controlled legislature increased the state income tax by approximately 40% while also retaining a temporary tax of 50% instituted by the Republican predecessors.
 Celeste is noted for opening many government positions to African Americans and women—he hired more women to cabinet positions than all previous governors combined.
 Celeste also allowed state employee unions to negotiate wages and benefits, rather than just working conditions.

-At the end of his last term he commuted several Ohio prisoners death sentences to life terms.
+At the end of his last term, Celeste ordered the release of 25 women, including 10 convicted murderers, on the ground that they had committed their crimes under battered woman syndrome.
+He also commuted the sentences of 8 Ohio death row inmates to life terms.
 Among them was Debra Brown's along with the sentences of most alleged battered women serving sentences at Marysville state prison for murdering their alleged aggressors.
 He also commuted Donald Lee Maurer to life in prison.
 Maurer had been convicted of raping and killing his 8 year old Massillon neighbor Dawn Marie Hendershot in the early 1980s.

 Under the Celestes, the Governor's art exhibits, chamber music concerts and First Lady's spiritual retreats and theology gatherings as well as Christmas and Hanukkah parties for neighborhood kids became regular seasonal events.
 The Residence Gardens, especially the rose garden, one of the oldest in the nation, were reconstituted and The Friends of the Residence were formed, with Les Wexner as their first president, to help raise private funds to defray the cost of those improvements.